We sort your Self Assessment for you. £169, all in.

 What tax do you pay if you sell on eBay UK?

 For many of us, selling second-hand ‘treasures’ on eBay is a side gig to our full-time employment.
 For others, it is your main source of income.
 The idea of ‘eBay tax’ isn’t necessarily one of our considerations before we list our clothes, bric-a-brac, furniture, antiques or anything else that we might be selling.
-But, as with many other things in this life, your eBay profits are not always totally free.
+But your eBay profits are not always totally free.

 What is eBay tax?